 At Haverford he supports Quaker and Quaker interested students, develops Quaker and social justice programs, coordinates religious and spiritual life programming, and provides administrative support to the Haverford Corporation.

-He is a member of the Dean's Office Diversity, Equity, and Inclusion Team and supports the work of the Challenge Habit.
+He is a member of the Students Diversity, Equity, and Access (SDEA) Team in the IDEA Division and supports the work of the Challenge Habit.

-He usually works at home on Mondays and on campus Tuesday through Friday.
+He usually works at home on Mondays and Thursdays and on campus Tuesdays, Wednedsays and Fridays.